Chocohead/show-java/README.md

 ![ShowJava Banner v0.1](https://raw.githubusercontent.com/niranjan94/show-java/master/banner.png?v1)

-An apk decompiler for android.
-Built on Android Studio 1.5 with gradle 2.8
+An APK Decompiler that runs straight on your Android smartphone.
+Built on Android Studio 2.3.3 with Gradle 3.3

 > The current GitHub master branch may be ahead of the Play Store version (and could be unstable/incomplete/buggy at some places)